ayoolaolafenwa/orangelib/README.md

 This is the official github repository of Orangelib..
 Orangelib is a library built to simplify the implementation of computer vision in real problems.
 It is a library for classifying oranges, apples and bananas.

 The models for classifying oranges, bananas and apples are trained with MobilleNetV2.
-Both the trained models and the dataset used in training the model are available as releases in this repository.
+Both the trained models and the dataset used in training the models are available as releases in this repository.

 Install Orangelib with: